canonical/github-runner-image-builder-operator/docs/index.md

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators) for building VM
 images for [GitHub self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners).

-This charm simplifies the initial deployment and "day N" operations of building images for GitHub self-hosted runners.
+This charm simplifies the initial deployment and building images for GitHub self-hosted runners.

 Some of the charm dependencies upgrades on a schedule to migrate security risks.
 The